drummer1992/tropa/README.md

 Using hooks you are able to do something during the request life cycle.

-All that you need is create `TropaHooks` and apply them using `setHooks` method.
+All you need is to create `TropaHooks` and apply them using `setHooks` method.

 ```js
 import { TropaHooks, setHooks } from 'tropa'